jupyter-widgets/ipywidgets/docs/source/dev_testing.md

 When doing visual regression tests, it is important to use reference images that were generated in the same environment.
 Otherwise, even though the same browser is used for testing, there might be minor differences that could cause visual regression tests to fail.

 When adding a new visual regression test, first make sure your tests pass locally on your development environment, with a reference snapshots generated in your dev environment.
-You can generate new reference snapshots by running `yarn run test:update`.
+You can generate new reference snapshots by running `yarn test:update`.

 To update the snapshots: